safer spaces

 - Do not give unsolicited advice.
 In fact, leave advice off the social floor entirely.
 If someone wants your input, they will ask for it.

-Harassment Policy
+Sexual Harassment Policy

 We actively prevent sexual harassment within our community.
 If you experience or witness any inappropriate behaviour, you can report it anonymously.
 In cases of criminal behaviour, such as harassment or assault, we encourage involving the police, and we will support you throughout the process.